stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 ### Architectural Recovery Quiz

-_Which of the following sentences is true?_
+_Which of the following sentences is true_?

 - Architectural drift results in unnecessarily complex architectures

 ### Architectural Design Quiz

-_What are ideal characteristics of an architectural design?_
+_What are ideal characteristics of an architectural design_?

 - Scalability
 - Low coupling

 ### Architectural Styles Quiz

-_Mark which architectural style(s) (given) charterizes the following systems:_
+_Mark which architectural style(s) (given) charterizes the following systems_:

 1. _Android OS_: event-driven, publish-subscribe
 2. _Skype_: client-server, peer-to-peer